angavrilov/angavrilov-rigs/README.md

 This rig applies the math behind the Elastic Deform sculpt brush to its child chain control positions when its own control is scaled.

+This should produce somewhat realistic stretching, but at high scale factors scaling becomes uneven and eventually forms folds as some inner controls overtake outer ones.

+Example file: [demo-elastic-stretch.blend](https://www.dropbox.com/s/a1xjwqfd7zkxoc1/demo-elastic-stretch.blend?dl=0) demonstrates multiple concentric loops controlled via this rig.

 * **Generate Control** specifies whether to generate a visible control, or use the transformation of the ORG bone as a part of more complex ad-hoc rig setup.
 * **Exact Scale Radius** specifies the radius of the brush via the distance from center at which control bone scale is applied exactly.

+### Concentric Stretch Transform (`skin.transform.concentric_stretch`)

+As opposed to the elastic transformation, this rig operates specifically on concentric loops, scaling them in such a way that stretching and compression is evenly fading out from center, and inner loops don't overtake outer ones.

+The loops must be formed by L/R symmetry chains, and are expected to be (nearly) elliptical and centered on the control bone.
+It is acceptable to use spliced ellipses with different extents in the local Z direction, but the X direction must be symmetrical.

+Example file: [demo-concentric-stretch.blend](https://www.dropbox.com/s/hdof6t7vm3nx1ds/demo-concentric-stretch.blend?dl=0) demonstrates multiple concentric loops controlled via this rig.

+* **Generate Control** specifies whether to generate a visible control, or use the transformation of the ORG bone as a part of more complex ad-hoc rig setup.
+* **Squash Limit** specifies how small each gap between loops can be squashed in the X and Z direction correspondingly.
+* **Layer Fade** specifies the per loop falloff of the influence of translating the control.
+* **Circularize Inner Shape** specifies that instead of simply controlling the innermost loop directly, the rig should delay the onset of upscale on its larger dimension until it becomes a circle.
+* **Rhombus Correction** applies correction to widen loops that have rhombic rather than elliptical shape into ellipses, as their inner loops are scaled up and fill more space.